anna-dor-plumsail/documents-docs/source/document-generation/docx/conditionally-hide-blocks.rst

         ]
     }

-We will use template like this:
+We will use the template like this:

 .. image:: ../../_static/img/document-generation/hide-table-row-template.png
     :alt: hide table row template

-As you can see, we added this string into the template row: :code:`{{employees.hireDate}:collapse:hide}`.
+As you can see, we added this string to the template row: :code:`{{employees.hireDate}:collapse:hide}`.
 The :code:`collapse` formatter checks if hire date is empty and hides table row that contains this tag.
-The :code:`hide` formatter hides value of the tag if it is not empty.
+The :code:`hide` formatter hides the value of the tag if it is not empty.

-The result table will lookw like this:
+The result table will look like this:

 .. image:: ../../_static/img/document-generation/hide-table-row-result.png
     :alt: hide table row result